dotn8/git-untracker/README.md

 Note: the purpose of this use case is not to justify this software.
 It's to describe a simple problem and solution that potential users can identify with.

-## What does `.gituntrack` do

-1. If a tracked file is listed in `.gituntrack` then that file's changes will never be committed.
-2. Files can be removed from `.gituntrack` and added to it; when `.gituntrack` is committed with these changes, these changes will be applied to the git repository.

 ## How to install

 1. Download the git-untracker repository: `git clone https://github.com/JohnBillington/git-untracker.git`